aa29zzjj/Project-1/readme.md

 For this assignment you must fetch HTML and process it (i.e. screen scrape).
 Because your web app will work differently than the default one, it is in your best interest to explain to the grading TA exactly how it works.
-Therefore, create a section in the PDF that describes;
+Therefore, create a document that includes:

- - Screen shots of your working web application
+1. Screen shots of your working web application
- - Screen shot of your web application gracefully failing (to test, turn off your wifi so that the HTTP request to source of your data fails).
+2. Screen shot of your web application gracefully failing (to test, turn off your wifi so that the HTTP request to source of your data fails).
- - A description of how the web application meets requirements 1-4 above.
+3. A description of how the web application meets requirements 1-4 above.
+Alternatively you can create a screencast video of your working web app.
+- The video cannot be more than 3 minutes long
+- An audio voiceover should explain what your application does and how it meets requirements 1-4 above.
+- You should publish the video as 'Unlisted' to YouTube.
+(See more discussion on this in the Submission section below.)
+- Include the URL of the YouTube video in a document in the Project1Task2 Description folder that you submit.

-# Task 3 – Use the IntelliJ Project Name: Project1Task3
+# Task 3a – Default task (You may do this regardless of whether you did Task 2a or 2b) Use the IntelliJ Project Name: Project1Task3

 Implement a web application that implements a simple desktop and mobile “clicker” for class.
 Your app should allow users to submit answers to questions